How to Make a Gantt Chart in Excel

 - Create your Gantt chart using a stacked bar

 - Add start dates and duration of your tasks

 A Gantt chart in Excel is like any other Gantt chart in other tools.
 This chart that was devised by Henry Gantt to show project schedule has common features with no difference what software you use.

 Each chart consists of lines expanded along a timeline.
 Those lines are tasks.
 So anyone who decides to use a Gantt chart for project management has duties and timeframes visualized in front of him/her.
-Such principle is implemented in standard Gantt chart software, Excel being no exception here.
+Such a principle is implemented in standard Gantt chart software, Excel is no exception here.